-This figure illustrates a typical guest traffic setup:
+See a typical guest traffic setup given below:

-The Management Server automatically creates a virtual router for each network.
+Typically, the Management Server automatically creates a virtual router for each network.
 A virtual router is a special virtual machine that runs on the hosts.
-Each virtual router has three network interfaces.
+Each virtual router in an isolated network has three network interfaces.
+If multiple public VLAN is used, the router will have multiple public interfaces.
 Its eth0 interface serves as the gateway for the guest traffic and has the IP address of 10.1.1.1.
 Its eth1 interface is used by the system to configure the virtual router.
 Its eth2 interface is assigned a public IP address for public traffic.
+If multiple public VLAN is used, the router will have multiple public interfaces.